Hydrochlorothiazide and interstitial lung disease

 Research is ongoing to better understand the causes and treatment options for ILD.
 Scientists are exploring potential new therapies and studying the genetic factors that may contribute to the development of the disease.
 By continuing to research and raise awareness about ILD, we can improve outcomes for patients and potentially find a cure.

-See also Interesting facts about hydrochlorothiazide
+See also Telmisartan hydrochlorothiazide uses

 Understanding Interstitial Lung Disease